singodiyashubham87/ScrapeIt/CONTRIBUTING.md

 Click on the "Fork" button.

-By forking the repository, you will have your own version of the repository under your GitHub username.
+By forking the repository, you will have your version of the repository under your GitHub username.

-Once you have forked your repository, go to your profile inside the repository section you will find your forked repository.
+Once you have forked your repository, go to your profile inside the repository section, and you will find your forked repository.

 ### Step 2: Clone the Forked Repository

-Once you locate your repository you need to clone it to your local machine.
+Once you locate your repository, you must clone it to your local machine.

 ```sh
 git clone https://github.com/YOUR-USERNAME/ScrapeIt.git